 At the Agricultural Pool meeting on August 11, 2016, the State of California requested that reference to the California Institution for Men (CIM) is removed from page 10, under "Other Water Quality Issues" of Semi-Annual Report 2014-2.
 The State indicated that the Regional Water Quality Control Board discontinued the monitoring requirement and issued a "no further action" letter.
-A redline of the change has been provided in Attachment 1.
+The CIM reference has since been removed.